maybites/TextureSharing/README.md

 3. If available, press the button to install the SpoutGL or syphon-python library via pip.

+4. For NDI locate the downloaded wheel file for your system architecture.

-4. Press the button to install the NDI library via pip.
+5. Press the button to install the NDI library .

-5. Once the library is installed, disable and reenable the addon.
+6. Once the library is installed, disable and reenable the addon.

-6. Save and close preferences.
+7. Save and close preferences.

 ## Usage